Common Ethical Dilemmas in Marketing

 - Keep data safe or admit when you can't

 People don't hate companies collecting data.
 They hate companies that sneak around about it.
-Be upfront and you'll look better than 90% of your competitors.
+Be upfront, and you'll look better than 90% of your competitors.

 Transparency in AI-Driven Marketing